-Senior Dogs Grants: Senior Dogs grants are intended to help facilitate the adoption of senior dogs in the care of Petfinder-member shelters and rescue groups.
-Grants of up to \$1,000 may be used to promote the adoption of a specific dog by funding one or more of the following: The dog's adoption fee; transportation to an approved adopter, and/or necessary medication for the duration of the dog's lifetime.
+Senior Pet Grants: Senior Pet grants are intended to help facilitate the adoption of senior pets in the care of Petfinder-member shelters and rescue groups.
+Grants of up to \$1,000 may be used to promote the adoption of a specific pet by funding one or more of the following: The pet's adoption fee; transportation to an approved adopter, and/or necessary medication for the duration of the pet's lifetime.